Arellano-Jann/techwise/zoombot/README.md

 Browser ZoomBot from WSL.

 To add:
-Case for meeting not started
-case for meeting not started and timed out #times out at 10 minutes case for meeting in the waiting room
+case for meeting in the waiting room

 multiple classes. upsizing - for each loop on all meeting links